Existing Home EnerGuide Home Evaluations

 - The building envelope must be in a suitable condition for a blower door test.
 Ceilings, exterior walls, foundation walls, exposed floors, interior finish (e.g. drywall), windows, doors, and skylights must be intact/in place.

-If you are concerned that soot might be drawn into your home, please consider having your chimney swept before your evaluation, and/or covering rugs and removing valuables from around your fireplace. - Pilot lights of an oil or gas furnace may be extinguished during the depressurization test.
-It is your responsibility to arrange the relighting.
+- If you are concerned that soot might be drawn into your home, please consider having your chimney swept before your evaluation, and/or covering rugs and removing valuables from around your fireplace.

 - During the evaluation we collect your personal information and will request your consent to share the information with Natural Resources Canada and program partners through the Evaluation Authorization Form.

-Clear away belongings blocking access to all above areas and make room for a ladder below the attic hatch if required. - For your post-retrofit evaluation, ensure all your renovations are completed and that you have photocopies of required documentation for the rebates.
+- For your post-retrofit evaluation, ensure all your renovations are completed and that you have photocopies of required documentation for the rebates.

 Vermiculite is a type of insulation that may contain asbestos fibres and is commonly found in older homes with insulation installed prior to 1990.
 If you suspect that there is vermiculite in your home, it is highly recommended that you take precautionary measures due to serious potential health risks.
 If exposed, asbestos fibres can become airborne in the home’s interior and cause serious harm if inhaled.
 For more information about the risks associated with asbestos exposure, please visit Health Canada.